fjvallarino/monomer/docs/tutorials/06-composite.md

 There are a couple of functions you can use to get the WidgetId of a node:

-- If you have a Path, you can call `findWidgetByPath`.
-If the path is valid, it returns a `WidgetNodeInfo` instance which, among other node related data, has the WidgetId.
-- If you have a key, you can call `widgetIdFromKey` which returns the WidgetId if the Path is valid.
+- If you have a key you can call `widgetIdFromKey`, which returns a WidgetId if the Path is valid.
 There is also a `pathFromKey` to get the Path instead.
+- If you have a Path you can call `widgetIdFromPath`, which returns a WidgetId if the Path is valid.
+- Alternatively, you can call `nodeInfoFromKey` or `nodeInfoFromPath` to get all the information about a node (including the key, path and widgetId).

 ## New Widgets